Vivvo/CitizenOne-Documentation/docs/source/Management/Application Management.rst

 Application Management
 =======================

-//TODO: Define Applications

-The CitizenOne Management Application allows you to configure settings such as policies, linked Service Cards, and Service Provider information for your Applications.
+The CitizenOne Management application allows you to configure settings such as Policies, linked Service Cards, and Service Provider information for your Applications.

-The list of all available Applications can be accessed by clicking "Applications" under the "Tenants" tab of the sidebar.
+The list of all available Applications can be accessed by clicking [**Applications**] under the [**Tenants**] tab of the sidebar.

 .. image:: ../images/Management/applications/sidebar.png
    :width: 100pt